 Concerning dynamics, it is not clear from most interpretations and recordings how soft and very soft the violin has to play in this concerto.
 We know from contemporary descriptions that Franz Clement could not play loudly.
-He came from an older school from a time before Viotti and Rode had introduced the powerful sound.
-Indeed, Clement's weak sound was criticised during his later years.
-However, contemporary reviewers described his play as elegant and delicate, with a very touching sound of "indescribable tenderness."
+He came from an older school from a time before Viotti and Rode had introduced the techniques to produce a more powerful sound.
+Despite the fact that Clement's weak sound was criticised during his later years, contemporary reviewers described his playing as elegant and delicate, with a very touching sound of "indescribable tenderness."
 Therefore, since Beethoven wrote the work with Clement's performing style in mind, one has to take it very seriously if Beethoven asks for low dynamics.
 For example, the very first solo in the first movement begins piano and returns to piano after only four bars.
 Nothing of the radiating "Here come I" attitude that one normally hears.
 There are many other piano and even pianissimo passages in the first movement (bars 288-297, 330-363, 523-530).
 In other passages, Beethoven writes "dolce" which also cannot be loud because they often are followed by a crescendo into forte.

-In the Larghetto, the most moving passages are bars 45-53 in the pianissimo followed by "sempre perdendosi" (vanishing) and bars 71-88, which begin in pianissimo, leading down to ppp.
+In the Larghetto slow movement, the most moving passages are bars 45-53 in the pianissimo followed by "sempre perdendosi" (vanishing) and bars 71-88, which begin in pianissimo, leading down to ppp.
 In my view, this is a completely internalized and sacred meditation.
 But the traditional interpretation mostly offers a rich and "beautiful" sound with an excited vibrato.
-Accordingly, reviewers repeatedly uttered critical remarks about my "poor sound" in the Larghetto, as it differs from what they are accustomed to hearing.
+Accordingly, reviewers have repeatedly uttered critical remarks about my "poor sound" in the Larghetto, as it differs from what they are accustomed to hearing.

 One has also to mention the balance between orchestra and solo violin.
 Especially in recordings, the solo violin is often intrusively put into the foreground.
-This might be okay for concertos by Paganini or Mendelssohn where indeed the violin is the hero accompanied by humble escorts.
+This might be acceptable for concertos by Paganini or Mendelssohn, where indeed the violin is the hero accompanied by humble escorts.
 But in Beethoven's concerto, the main musical thoughts are mostly in the orchestra and the solo violin plays around them in an improvisatory way.
 In this concerto I often feel like a small bird flying over a majestic landscape.
 I take my twists and turns and sometimes even disappear between the clouds.
 In fact, this concerto is a symphony for orchestra and improvising violin.
 The bassoon soli of the last movement provide a fine example.
-These are not accompaniment, they are leading solos, and it is the solo violin who accompanies them with elfin lightness, even sometimes vanishing into the background.
+These are not accompaniment, rather they are the leading solo material, and it is the solo violin who accompanies them with elfin lightness, even sometimes vanishing into the background.